namiduru/namiduru/README.md

 🏠 https://www.namiduru.com

-### 😄 Part-time life long learner and full-time software developer.
+### 😄 I am a full-time software developer who also enjoys being a part-time lifelong learner.

 🔭 I’m working as a JavaScript developer at OSF Digital, previously I have worked at JotForm and Huawei.